rpoplawski/subclassing.rb/readme.md

 44|40|54369 Wolff Forges|Lake Bryon|CA|31587

 5)Correct Virginie Mitchell’s address to “New York, NY, 10108”.
-The address has been adjusted.
+The addresses have been adjusted.

 6)How much would it cost to buy one of each tool?
 SELECT sum(price) FROM items WHERE category = 'Tools';